cambridge-cares/TheWorldAvatar/Agents/VisBackendAgent/README.md

 There is also an additional optional parameter `label` to retrieve in progress contracts with only human readable values.
 Users may pass in `yes` if the response should all be labelled and `no` otherwise.

 > Records of service tasks

 Users can send a `GET` request to the `<baseURL>/vis-backend-agent/contracts/service/{timestamp}` endpoint to retrieve all tasks for the target date, where `timestamp` is the UNIX timestamp.

+> Form template for service dispatch

+Users can send a `GET` request to the `<baseURL>/vis-backend-agent/contracts/service/dispatch/form` endpoint to retrieve the form template associated with the dispatch event.
+Note that this will require `SHACL` restrictions to be defined and instantiated into the knowledge graph.
+A sample `ServiceDispatchOccurrenceShape` is defined in `./resources/shacl.ttl`, which can be extended for your specific requirements.

 > Report unfulfilled service tasks